TaoXu00/TaoXu00.github.io/_pages/about.md

 - Network Management and Monitoring

 <br><br><br>
-📢 **I am actively looking for motivated Ph.D. students to join my research group starting from Spring 2026.
+📢 **I am looking for motivated Ph.D. students to join my research group starting from Fall 2026.
 Fully funded positions are available.
-I also welcome KSU Master's students and visting students.
+I also welcome KSU Master's students and visiting students.
 Feel free to reach out via email if you're interested, and include your CV, transcripts, and a short summary of your research experiences.**

-I appreciate all applications; however, only those deemed highly fitting will be contacted due to the high volume received.
+All applications are appreciated; however, only those deemed highly fitting will be contacted due to the high volume received.

 <br><br>